-You’ve put in time and effort to find that perfect project, but nothing is finalized until a contract is signed.
+Seeing your time and effort pay off by finding that perfect project feels good, but nothing is finalized until a contract is signed.
 Whether you’re meeting with an existing client to review opportunities for additional work or speaking to a potential prospect about a proposal, it is important to create a solid business case and present yourself with professionalism.

 Prepare for these conversations as you would any job interview: research the client and understand their needs, be ready to discuss why you are uniquely positioned to help solve their problem, and prepare examples that showcase your skills.
 Follow these six tips to lead a successful client meeting and land your next consulting contract.